-Currently enrolled students can set up an intake appointment with a personal counselor by calling or stopping by the CAC greeting counter and speaking with the receptionist.
+Currently enrolled students can set up an intake appointment with a personal counselor by calling or stopping by the Counseling and Advising Center greeting counter and speaking with the receptionist.
 At the intake appointment, the personal counselor will assess needs and discuss all treatment options.
 Depending on need and availability, the student will be referred for either individual counseling of up to 12 sessions through counseling services or longer-term counseling with a licensed therapist in the community.

 Consultation service is available to Berklee students, faculty, staff, and family members who are concerned about a Berklee student's mental health.
 Please call the receptionist at 617 747-2310 or stop by at the CAC to leave a message with the on-call counselor.
 Let the receptionist know how urgent your situation is, and the on-call counselor will respond promptly.

 Come join us to sit.
 Meditation Group has been a significant support system for students at Berklee.
 Students will learn a variety of meditation techniques, have time for questions, and make connections with other students about meditation.
-Sessions are a free service to the Berklee community and there is plenty of room, so all students, faculty and staff are welcome.
-Sessions are led by Liz Bailey, psychotherapist and wellness specialist.
+Sessions are a free service to the Berklee community and there is plenty of room so all students, faculty, and staff are welcome.
+The sessions are led by psychotherapist and wellness specialist Liz Bailey.